llvm/llvm-iwg/RFC_drafts/RFCs_on_static_analysis.md

 * Making such a goal explicit sends the clear message that contributions to reduce findings are welcome.
 It might attract contributors willing to put their time into this effort.
+* Improving the accuracy of the clang-tidy checks would improve the tool for all users.

 ## Risks